-In this article we'll run through the steps necessary to create a bootable installer of the Mac operating system, whether it's so you can install the latest version of the macOS on multiple Macs; perform a clean instal of the macOS; or just to be prepared with a handy emergency disk if your Mac experiences problems and you don't want to connect to the internet.
+In this article we'll run through the steps necessary to create a bootable installer of the Mac operating system, whether it's so you can install the latest version of the macOS on multiple Macs; perform a clean install of the macOS; or just to be prepared with a handy emergency disk if your Mac experiences problems and you don't want to connect to the internet.

 You can also use your bootable installer to install the MacOS on a separate partition of your hard drive, it's also a hassle-free way to go back to the previous version of the MacOS.

 Luckily, making a bootable installation of the Mac operating system became a whole lot easier when Apple launched Mavericks back in 2013.
-With that version of Mac OS X, and all versions since, itis been possible to use the Terminal command createinstallmedia to create a bootable installer of the macOS, in this article we'll show you how.
+With that version of Mac OS X, and all versions since, it's been possible to use the Terminal command createinstallmedia to create a bootable installer of the macOS, in this article we'll show you how.

 What you’ll need

-12GB Flash Drive
+A 12GB Flash Drive (at least!)

 We recommend a Flash memory stick if you are planning to boot from the drive as it will be quicker.

 The MacOS installation files

 You will need to get the installation files from the Mac App Store.
-If you already have the software on your Mac you will find it in the Mac App Store under your purchased tab.
+If you already have the software installed on your Mac you will find it in the Mac App Store under your purchased tab.

 It goes without saying that you will need an internet connection to download the software.

+Note, the createinstallmedia method described here doesn’t work under OS X 10.6 Snow Leopard - it requires OS X 10.7 Lion or later.
 Also, the processes have changed slightly since Mavericks so if your looking to create an installation of one of the ‘Cat’ versions of Mac OS X you should read this instead.

 Creating a bootable installation of MacOS requires a single command in Terminal.
 The createinstallmedia command makes it possible to create a bootable copy of an installer on any drive that’s connected to your Mac.